 So there I was in the cold weeks of January, feeling fresh, motivated, and ready to take on the world – or just this project, at least.
 I could feel it: This was the year I would finally write the first book.

 Then came February, and writer’s block smacked me in the face.
 Again, it feels like this all happened in another lifetime, so I don’t actually remember much about how I felt at the time.
-If you’re curious, you should probably just read my post about it.
 In short, I found myself falling into comparison traps left and right, and I decided it was best to just focus on what I wanted to write rather than what I should be writing.

 And now here we are in June.
 At long last, I’m returning to Project Quest seriously.
 I’ve been writing little scenes and ideas here and there during the last few months, but now I’m actually buckling down and working out the story.
 And instead of stressing about it, I feel… pretty great, actually.
 Sure, some days are easier than others, but I’ve made a lot of headway since January.